 Red is the complement (complement is color directly opposite on the color wheel) of green.
 Since complements added together make neutrals (grey, black or a brown), adding a red in your parent yellow or blue color, will result in a neutral green.

-OK: Sometimes yellow and blue don’t make green.
+Sometimes yellow and blue don’t make green.

-Okay, why not use a straight tube green?
+Learn to Mix Greens in Watercolor: Why not use a straight tube green?